On Japan, China and Things That Matter Even More When Disaster Strikes

 I live in China with my beautiful blended family.
 Together we are on an adventure that has taken us around the world and back . . . and then around again.
 Specifically 7 years on the East side of the planet (China) -- two years on the East side of the U.S. -- and now . . . back in China (on the East coast).

 We like East.

-Subscribe to The Culture Blend to get new post updates and a free download of
+Subscribe to get new post updates and a free download of

 Boom!
 Check your email to confirm that you are you and you're done.
 Thanks for reading.